bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 ## Summary

-Dao.Casino originally requested for an audit of [**DaoCasinoICO**](contracts/DaoCasinoICO.sol) (which includes the **TokenEmission** contract) for it's crowdsale.
+Dao.Casino originally requested for an audit of [**DaoCasinoICO**](contracts/DaoCasinoICO.sol) for it's crowdsale.
+The source code also includes the **TokenEmission** contract.

 An audit of these contract found several issues.

-The first issue with the **DaoCasinoICO** and **TokenEmission** contracts is that they were written with a convoluted relationship with each other, with a number of overloaded variables, modifiers, functions and some unused code.
-The convoluted nature of these contracts made it difficult to understand these contracts, thus making it harder for potential participants and other interested parties to understand the nature of these contracts.
-While no bugs were found in these contracts, it was difficult to verify the functionality would work in all cases.
+The first issue with the **DaoCasinoICO** and **TokenEmission** contracts is that they were written with a convoluted relationship between each other, with a number of overloaded variables, modifiers, functions and some unused code.
+The convoluted nature of these contracts made it difficult to understand these contracts, thus making it harder for other potential participants and interested parties in understanding the nature of these contracts.
+While no security issues or bugs were found in these contracts, it was difficult to verify the functionality would work in all cases.

-The second issue was the presence of code for a minimum funding goal and a refund mechanism but these these would be ineffective due to the presence of a `withdrawEth()` function that would allow the owner to withdraw the crowdsale funds at any time, leaving insufficient funds to support any refunds.
-In discussions with Dao.Casino and as documented in the blog post, this minimum funding goal was to be set to 0.
+The second issue was the presence of code for a minimum funding goal and a refund mechanism but these these would be rendered ineffective caused by the presence of a `withdrawEth()` function that allows the owner to withdraw the crowdsale funds at any time, resulting in insufficient funds in the contract to support any refunds.
+In discussions with Dao.Casino and as documented in the blog post, this minimum funding goal was to be set to 0 anyway.
 In this case, the refund mechanism would have been ineffective and the `withdrawEth()` function could be used by the owner without further issues.

-The combination of presence of the code with a minimum funding goal, a refund mechanism and the ability for the owner to withdraw the funds broke the trustless nature of this crowdfunding contract.
+The combination of the presence of the a minimum funding goal, a refund mechanism and the ability for the owner to withdraw the funds negated the trustless nature of this crowdfunding contract.

 The third issue was that the [blog post](https://medium.com/@dao.casino/dao-casino-announces-terms-of-its-token-sale-to-be-held-june-29-5125375f4aeb) included a statement on the